VectorizedMo/Math-Question-Generator/README.md

 1. Allows you to pick your academic level
 2. Allows you to pick a gamemode
-3. Allows you to pick from a multitude of question types (only quadratics available for the moment, it will crash if you try any of the others.)
+3. Allows you to pick from a multitude of question types